Mean-field limits for large-scale random-access networks: Mean-field limit in a general framework

-i.e., the fraction of time that class~$c$ is active in equilibrium must be equal to its load.
-Noting that $\vecrho \in \mbox{ int}(\Gamma)$, the global invertibility of the throughput map \eqref{Eqn_InverseDef} implies that $\vecxi$ has to satisfy

-Observe that the existence and uniqueness of $\vecxi$ follows from the global invertibility property of the map $\vectheta(\cdot)$.
-We conclude that $\vecx^*$ as in~\eqref{EquilibriumRelation} is the unique equilibrium point of the initial-value problem~\eqref{eqn_MFDiffEqnGen}, and that $\vecx^* \in E^1$ if and only if $\veceta(\vecrho) < \vece$.
-(As a side-remark, we mention that the initial-value problem would not have any equilibrium point, if the assumption $\vecrho \in \mbox{ int}(\Gamma)$ were not satisfied.
+In order for $\vecx^*$ to be a \revT{fixed} point, $\vecxi$ must solve $\theta_c(\vecxi) = \rho_c$ for every $\cCC$, i.e., the fraction of time that class~$c$ is active in stationarity must be equal to its load.
+Noting that $\vecrho \in \mbox{int}(\Gamma)$, the global invertibility of the throughput map~\eqref{Eqn_InverseDef} implies that $\vecxi$ has to satisfy $\vecxi = \veceta(\vecrho)$.
+Observe that the existence and uniqueness of~$\vecxi$ follows from the global invertibility property of the map $\vectheta(\cdot)$.
+We conclude that $\vecx^*$ as in~\eqref{EquilibriumRelation} is the unique \revT{fixed} point of the initial-value problem~\eqref{eqn_MFDiffEqnGen}, and that $\vecx^* \in E^1$ if and only if $\veceta(\vecrho) < \vece$.
+(As a side-remark, we mention that the initial-value problem would not have any \revT{fixed} point, if the assumption $\vecrho \in \mbox{int}(\Gamma)$ were not satisfied.
 This makes sense since the latter condition is necessary for the queue lengths to be stable.)